 As a teenager, Sharif Tabebordbar watched his father struggle with muscular dystrophy, a genetic disease that causes muscle loss over time.
 As his father grew weaker and eventually unable to walk on his own, Tabebordbar decided he had to do something to help.

-Working in Howard Hughes Medical Institute Investigator Pardis Sabeti’s lab at Harvard University, Tabebordbar has developed a targeted therapy that reverses symptoms of muscular dystrophy in mice.
+Working in Howard Hughes Medical Institute Investigator Pardis Sabeti’s lab at Harvard University, Tabebordbar has developed a targeted therapy that reverses symptoms of muscular dystrophy in miceexternal link, opens in a new tab.
 This new method delivers gene therapy to muscle cells more precisely and efficiently than current approaches do, the team reports September 9, 2021, in the journal Cell.

 “This system is clearly better than what we have now, and it will be exciting to see it move into the clinic,” says Jeffrey Chamberlain, a muscular dystrophy researcher at the University of Washington School of Medicine who was not involved with the work.